-One or more pseudopods can be produced at the same time depending on the organism, but all the movements of amoeboids are characterized by the movement of organisms with an amorphous shape that do not have established mobility structures.
+One or more pseudopods can be produced simultaneously, depending on the organism.
+Still, all the movements of amoeboids are characterized by the action of organisms with an amorphous shape that does not have established mobility structures.

 The movement occurs when the cytoplasm slides and forms a pseudopodium in front to propel the cell forward.

 This type of movement has been linked to changes in action potential, although the exact mechanism is still unknown.